emnetmekonnen97/meteor_fighter-/README.md

 # Meteor Fighter

 ## Overview
-The Meteor Hunter Game is a simple yet exciting game where the player takes control of an alien tasked with destroying falling meteors threatening the planet.
+The Meteor Fighter Game is a simple yet exciting game where the player takes control of an alien tasked with destroying falling meteors threatening the planet.
 The game features user-controlled movement, shooting lasers, and a point system.

 ## How to Play